brycewray/hugo-site/content/posts/2021/05/help-your-website-get-discovered/index.md

 	</div>
 {{ end }}
 {{< /highlight >}}

+[^folderName]: I have found that, in some versions of Hugo, calling the HTML sitemap folder `sitemap` can cause a failure to generate the `sitemap.xml` file which you want search engines to detect.

 Now, finish up the Hugo-based setup with the "For either SSG" instructions below.